 If you've ever smelled your man and thought, "Baby, I'd love to eat you on a cracker," science can explain.

-A woman's personal perfume can be a long-range weapon (nothing seduces a man more reliably, and this can happen subliminally), but at the same time a skillful man can read it, if he is an olfactory type, and if he knows her, to determine when she is sexually excited.
+"A woman's personal perfume can be a long-range weapon (nothing seduces a man more reliably, and this can happen subliminally), but at the same time a skillful man can read it if he's an olfactory type, and if he knows her, to determine when she's sexually excited."

 The book points out that our perceptions of smell vary greatly.
 Some women can smell when they're pregnant.
-Some kids don't understand the point of blind man's bluff because "they know by smell who is touching them," and some of us don't recognize lovers' scents at all, in the same way not everyone can smell asparagus in urine.
+Some kids don't understand the point of blind man's bluff because "they know by smell who's touching them," and some of us don't recognize lovers' scents at all, in the same way not everyone can smell asparagus in urine.

-Now, if all this talk of body by-products hasn't already killed your mood for-evvv-errrr (The Sandlot, anyone?), apparently the group of sniffers that the scientists assembled found the female armpit odor worse smelling than the male scent.
+Now, if all this talk of body by-products hasn't already killed your mood forever, apparently the group of sniffers that the scientists assembled found the female armpit odor worse smelling than the male scent.